Coupling an elastic string to an active bath: the emergence of inverse damping: Reduced dynamics

-We see from \eqref{friction small coupling limit} that the standard fluctuation-dissipation relation of the second kind (FDRII) is not verified, already in the weakly coupled (but strongly) nonequilibrium regime, even when we think of $2 \alpha \mu/c^2$ as an effective temperature.
-The violation is performed by $\gamma$, and we will see in the next subsection that the (total) friction may become negative.\\ In that respect, it is useful to break down the friction according to its entropic and frenetic contribution, \cite{stef,pei2024inducedfrictionprobemoving,frenesy}, which has a large validity and in essence goes back to the natural division of the path-space action into a time-antisymmetric and a time-symmetric component.
-Following that decomposition, the friction \eqref{friction small coupling limit} gets rewritten in the illuminating form $\nu = \nu_\text{ent} + \nu_\text{fren}$ with entropic and frenetic parts, \cite{pei2024inducedfrictionprobemoving, frenesy}, where $\beta_{\text{eff}} = \frac{2 \alpha \mu}{c^2}$, so that the entropic part $ \nu_{\text{ent}}$ of the friction still satisfies an Einstein relation at effective temperature $\beta_{\text{eff}}$.
-The frenetic part $\nu_{\text{fren}}$ adds an extra piece with $\gamma $ that vanishes in the passive limit, $\frac{c^2}{2 \alpha} \to \mu k_B T$ \cite{rtp_distribution}, when we effectively deal with a thermal bath at temperature $T$.
+That split gives a meaningful decomposition in a large family of nonequilibrium systems, in essence going back to the natural division of the path-space action into a time-antisymmetric/entropic and a time-symmetric/frenetic component.
+These components lead to two distinct contributions in the response and indeed, the two components in the friction \eqref{entropic frenetic split}.
+The entropic part $ \nu_{\text{ent}}$ still satisfies an Einstein relation at effective inverse temperature $\beta_{\text{eff}}$, while the frenetic part $\nu_{\text{fren}}$ adds an extra piece with $\gamma $ that vanishes in the passive limit, $v_0 \to \infty, \quad v_0^2/\alpha \to 2\mu k_B T$.